Welcome to More Than Hearing!

 Some years ago, a friend and colleague of ours invited us to be part of a lectionary discussion group with the idea of exploring the lectionary texts for ways to include multiple intelligences in our preaching.
 It was an exciting idea she had gotten from a workshop she had attended.
 To be honest, though, while we continued to meet regularly for several edifying years and enjoyed it thoroughly, we didn’t keep up the multiple intelligence part for very long.

-Lately we have been wanting to work on a new creative project together outside our regular church work.
+In 2015 we were wanting to work on a new creative project together outside our regular church work.
 We decided to try a podcast.
-After several possible ideas we came back around to the multiple intelligence preaching, and it rang a bell.
+After several possible ideas and a few misfires, we came back around to the multiple intelligence preaching, and it rang a bell.
 So we decided to develop it as More Than Hearing.
 We hope this will become an inspiration for your own creativity and that you will share your ideas, questions, and successes with us and the MTH community.